tehmou/jsFacer/README.md

 jsFacer
 =======

 A lightweight utility for checking if an object fulfills a defined interface.
+The only dependency is underscore.js, and Jasmine for tests.

-Defining an Interface
+Interface objects
 ---------------------

 Define a property-type hash to use as the definition.
-The supported types are

-"function"
-"array"
-"string"
-"boolean"
-"number"
-"any"
+The supported types are function, array, string, boolean, number and any.
+See below for defining your own types or removing the existing ones.

     var iDuck = {
         quack: "function",